toschoch/dineral/README.md

 ```

-in order to update the classifier
+in order to update the classifier look into the jupyter notebook
+classifier.py